 What makes agile transformation a promising way to meet these challenges?

 In order to remain competitive and expand their success, agencies are required to continuously reinvent themselves and constantly cover new areas of knowledge.
-An agile structure and autonomous working methods can be very helpful here.
-Although the original sense of the term "agile" is being lost due to overuse, managers in digital and advertising agencies should nevertheless look into the possibilities of agility for their business.
+An agile structure and autonomous ways of working can be very helpful in this.
+Although the term "agile" has lost meaning due to its almost inflationary use - managers in digital and advertising agencies should nevertheless consider the possibilities of agility for their business.

 Agile working methods enable an extremely adaptable approach to the planning and implementation of projects.
 As customers are - if desired - continuously involved in the development process of their product, the focus on results and thus customer satisfaction is much higher than in conventional project structures.
 The results are a qualitatively better end product as well as fewer missed delivery deadlines and, in turn, more satisfied customers.